awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 **Note**
 All data definition language \(DDL\) statements are replicated as statements, regardless of the `binlog_format` setting on the source DB instance\.

-### Replication filtering limitations for Amazon RDS for MySQL<a name="USER_MySQL.Replication.ReadReplicas.ReplicationFilters.Limitations"></a>
+### Replication filtering limitations for RDS for MySQL<a name="USER_MySQL.Replication.ReadReplicas.ReplicationFilters.Limitations"></a>

-The following limitations apply to replication filtering for Amazon RDS for MySQL:
+The following limitations apply to replication filtering for RDS for MySQL:
 + Each replication filtering parameter has a 2,000\-character limit\.
 + Commas aren't supported in replication filters\.
 + The MySQL `--binlog-do-db` and `--binlog-ignore-db` options for binary log filtering aren't supported\.
 + Replication filtering doesn't support XA transactions\.

   For more information, see [ Restrictions on XA Transactions](https://dev.mysql.com/doc/refman/8.0/en/xa-restrictions.html) in the MySQL documentation\.
-+ Replication filtering is supported for Amazon RDS for MySQL version 8\.0\.17 and higher 8\.0 versions and version 5\.7\.26 and higher 5\.7 versions\.
++ Replication filtering is supported for RDS for MySQL version 8\.0\.17 and higher 8\.0 versions and version 5\.7\.26 and higher 5\.7 versions\.
-+ Replication filtering isn't supported for Amazon RDS for MySQL version 5\.6\.
++ Replication filtering isn't supported for RDS for MySQL version 5\.6\.

-### Replication filtering examples for Amazon RDS for MySQL<a name="USER_MySQL.Replication.ReadReplicas.ReplicationFilters.Examples"></a>
+### Replication filtering examples for RDS for MySQL<a name="USER_MySQL.Replication.ReadReplicas.ReplicationFilters.Examples"></a>

 To configure replication filtering for a read replica, modify the replication filtering parameters in the parameter group associated with the read replica\.